domschiener/peered/README.md

 Coming soon.

 After 3 failed attempts, quit the game and place it as inactive

 Credit
 http://uigradients.com/

+- think more about how to make it possible for a gamer to easily reconnect after being disconnected or for example reloading the page